AI Infrastructure Sovereignty: Introduction

 \section{Introduction}

 Artificial intelligence has become a defining force in the evolution of digital infrastructure.
-What was initially driven by advances in algorithms and software abstractions is now increasingly constrained by physical realities, including power availability, cooling capacity, water usage, optical connectivity, and grid integration.
-Recent analyses show that large-scale AI deployments already operate at the scale of major industrial loads, with data centers consuming tens to hundreds of megawatts per site and exhibiting fast, high-amplitude power fluctuations that challenge both facility design and power system stability \cite{Patterson2021Carbon,IEA2023Datacenters,Chen2025Grid}.
-As a result, the limits shaping AI progress are no longer primarily computational, but infrastructural.
-Large language models and other frontier AI workloads depend on tightly synchronized computation across dense accelerator clusters, supported by high-capacity data centers and low-latency optical networks.
-Training phases concentrate extreme power and cooling demand over sustained periods, while inference workloads operate continuously at global scale, often dominating lifecycle energy and water footprints \cite{Hoxha2025LLM,Shehabi2024united}.
-These characteristics bind compute, network, and energy domains together, making AI performance, resilience, and sustainability inseparable from infrastructure design and operation.
+What once progressed mainly through advances in algorithms and software is now increasingly shaped by physical constraints: power availability, cooling capacity, water usage, optical connectivity, and integration with the electrical grid.
+Large-scale AI systems already operate at the scale of industrial facilities, with data centers drawing tens to hundreds of megawatts per site and exhibiting rapid, high-amplitude power fluctuations that challenge both facility design and grid stability~\cite{Patterson2021Carbon,IEA2023Datacenters,Chen2025Grid}.
+As a result, the limits on AI progress are no longer primarily computational, but infrastructural.

-Figure~\ref{fig:Sovereignty_shift} summarizes the core argument of this tutorial.
-It contrasts traditional software-centric framings of sovereignty, focused on data ownership, model control, and cloud governance, with an infrastructure-centric perspective in which power, cooling, optical connectivity, and operational visibility become decisive.
-As AI systems scale, energy availability, environmental constraints, and physical interdependencies shift sovereignty from a predominantly legal or software question into an engineering and operations problem.
+Modern AI workloads, especially large language models, rely on tightly coordinated computation across dense clusters of accelerators, supported by high-capacity data centers and low-latency optical networks.
+Training concentrates extreme power and cooling demand over sustained periods, while inference runs continuously at global scale, often dominating the overall energy and water footprint~\cite{Hoxha2025LLM,Shehabi2024united}.
+These characteristics tightly couple compute, network, and energy systems, making performance, resilience, and sustainability inseparable from how infrastructure is designed and operated.